 Bushfires can affect roads and highways, leading to reduced visibility and even road closures.
 Before you head out, always check road conditions first by contacting Main Roads WA on 138 138 or using this Travel Map to find current alerts, road works or traffic issues.

-If you see signs of a bushfire, like smoke or flames, call triple zero and leave the area immediately.
+If you see signs of a bushfire in the distance, like smoke or flames, carefully pull over to the side of the road to assess the situation and call triple zero.
+If it is safe to do so, turn around and leave the area immediately.
 If you become trapped by a fire:

 Whenever you are staying in a bushfire prone area overnight, be sure to: